khodges42/khod.net/src/content/blog/general/the-lambda.md

 We landed after a long day of airports and bad coffee, found some of the best Chinese food I’ve had outside the West Coast, and then walked across Brooklyn to visit a synthesizer shop that turned out to be closed.

-Back at the conference, DJ Spock (of Chaos Computer Club fame) was waiting for us while we got set up.
+Back at the conference, DJ Spock (of Chaos Computer Club fame) was waiting for us while we were haphazardly exploring Brooklyn.
 His text messages were intensely German: polite, efficient, a subtle humor most Americans would miss.
+I don't remember what my excuse was, but I wasn't about to tell a CCC legend that I was busy getting impromptu ink.
 His patience that day is something I'll always remember.
 Later he would offer to teach me how to use his CDJ-3000s, an offer I regret refusing to this very day.

-Somewhere during that trip, we walked past a tattoo shop.
+After finding the synth shop closed, we walked past a tattoo shop.
+From the street we could hear the legendary NY Hardcore band Gorilla Biscuits' "Start Today" playing inside.
+Their discography is already tattooed on my brain, it was fate.

 I don’t remember discussing it much.
 Autumn has always been down for spontaneous tattoos.
 Before long we were sitting in chairs getting matching lambdas inked onto our ankles.